-India will invest USD 82 billion in port projects by 2035, raise the share of clean renewable energy source in the maritime sector, developing waterways and boost tourism around lighthouses as part of port-led development, Prime Minister Narendra Modi said on Tuesday.
+India will invest USD 82 billion in port projects by 2035, raise the share of clean renewable energy source in the maritime sector, develop waterways and boost tourism around lighthouses as part of port-led development, Prime Minister Narendra Modi said on Tuesday.

 The government, he said, is looking to operationalise 23 waterways by 2030.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 “Ours is a government that is investing in waterways in a way that was never seen before.
 Domestic waterways are found to be cost effective and environment friendly ways of transporting freight,” he said.